 • Holiday/seasonal themes

 - We’re writing in a scan-and-skip culture.
 You have mere seconds and a few sentences to capture your reader.
 Adopt a blogging mindset.
-Attract your readers immediately, or they will dip a toe in other writing they find more refreshing.
+Attract your readers immediately to keep them engaged.

 - Spend roughly half of your time on your title and your first and last paragraphs.
 State your point, stay on message, and end with an appeal for action.